josesousaribeiro/eXirt-XAI-Pipeline/README.md

 All data regarding the reproducibility of this work can be found in this repository.

-  - **workspace_cluster_0.zip**: all datasets, performance graphs, models and analyzes coming from cluster 0 data.
+  - **workspace_cluster_0.zip**: all datasets, performance graphs, models and analyzes coming from cluster 0;

-  - **workspace_cluster_1.zip**: all datasets, performance graphs, models and analyzes coming from cluster 1 data.
+  - **workspace_cluster_1.zip**: all datasets, performance graphs, models and analyzes coming from cluster 1;

-  - **workspace_cluster_2.zip**: all datasets, performance graphs, models and analyzes coming from cluster 2 data.
+  - **workspace_cluster_2.zip**: all datasets, performance graphs, models and analyzes coming from cluster 2;

-  - **workspace_cluster_3.zip**: all datasets, performance graphs, models and analyzes coming from cluster 3 data.
+  - **workspace_cluster_3.zip**: all datasets, performance graphs, models and analyzes coming from cluster 3;

   - **eXirt - Pipeline - v0.3.2 - Remake Import Exirt - M1 a M4.ipynb**: all the source code used to execute the experiments presented in this research.
-It should be noted that this notebook is properly commented, documented and separated into sections for better understanding in case of an execution.
+It should be noted that this notebook is properly commented, documented and separated into sections for better understanding in case of an execution;

   - **df_dataset_properties**: dataset with all 15 properties analyzed in the Multiple Correspondence Analysis - MCA;